Oral Cancer Facts and Figures

 Oral cancers are part of a group of cancers commonly referred to as head and neck cancers, and of all head and neck cancers they comprise about 85% of that category.

-Oral cancer is more likely to affect people over 40 years of age, though an increasing number of young people are developing the condition.
+Oral cancer is more likely to affect people over 40 years of age; however there is an increasing number of young people who are developing the condition.

-Death rates have been decreasing over the past three decades; from 2004 to 2008, rates decreased by 1.2% per year in men and by 2.2% per year in women, according to the American Cancer Society.
+Death rates from oral cancer have decreased over the past three decades; from 2004 to 2008, rates decreased by 1.2% per year in men and by 2.2% per year in women, according to the American Cancer Society.

-The risk of developing oral cavity and pharynx cancers increases both with the amount as well as the length of time tobacco and alcohol products are used.
+The risk of developing oral cavity and pharynx cancers increases with the amount and the length of time tobacco and alcohol products are used.

 For all stages combined, about 84% of people with oral cancer survive one year after diagnosis.
 The five- and ten-year relative survival rates are 61% and 50%, respectively.

-Cancer can affect any part of the oral cavity, including the lip, tongue, mouth, and throat.
-Through visual inspection, Dr. James Wells and our team at Wells Family Dentistry can often detect premalignant abnormalities and cancer at an early stage, when treatment is both less extensive and more successful.
+Cancer can affect any part of your body; including any part of your oral cavity like the lips, tongue, mouth or throat.
+Dr. James Wells and our team at Wells Family Dentistry can detect premalignant abnormalities and cancer at any state through visual inspection.

 Please let us now if you have any questions about your oral health either during your next scheduled appointment, by giving us a call or asking us on Facebook.